USEPA/CMAQ/DOCS/Instrumented_Docs/CMAQ_DDM.md

      REACTION
       1

-CMAQ DDM is flexible in the number of files that the code can handle and also allows for expansion to other types of emissions (currently lightning and dust are being implemented).
+CMAQ-DDM-3D is flexible in the number of files that the code can handle and also allows for expansion to other types of emissions (currently lightning and dust are being implemented).

-## DDM Control File Format
+## DDM-3D Control File Format

 For each sensitivity:
 1. (mandatory) The first line is the name of the sensitivity parameter; any 8-character name of the user's choosing, no leading spaces